 Arthur Neznanow is a committed multidisciplinary artist from Berlin.
 He studied architecture in Darmstadt and later in Vienna, graduating with a Master of Arts degree from the State Academy of Fine Arts in Stuttgart.
 Arthur Neznanow has worked as a graphic designer, photographer, architect, and museum designer for innovative offices, including Brandlhuber+ and Kühn Malvezzi.

-Arthur Neznanow was granted artist residencies at the Cité Internationale des Arts in Paris, Krudebude in Leipzig, and Künstlerhaus in Edenkloben.
-Recently, he co-founded the studio "useless" for sustainable architecture in Berlin.
+Arthur Neznanow has been granted artist residencies at the Cité Internationale des Arts in Paris, Krudebude in Leipzig, Künstlerhaus in Edenkoben, and in Istanbul in cooperation with DEPO/Anadolu Kültür.
+More recently, he received a fellowship from the Kaschade Foundation in Stendal, which enables in-depth research and artistic work within a rural environment.

 His working method is characterized by changing collaborations with artists from different fields.
 These collaborations hold valuable potential to explore alternative approaches and to constantly face new challenges.